otboss/Debian-Binary-Downloader/README.md

 Intended for Debian based Linux systems

 ## Description
-Bash script file that downloads binary file for package of choice.
+Bash script file that downloads the binary file for the package of choice.

 ## Usage
 ```